PranY/trip-duration/README.md

 trip-duration
 ==============================

 A sample ML project to build an end-to-end working app for the NYC traxi trip duration challenge.
+A working setup demo is fully recorded.

 Project Organization
 ------------